christopher-dG/osu-bot/README.md

 Credit for mod/pp calculations goes to [Francesco149](https://github.com/Francesco149/oppai) and [ThePooN](https://github.com/ThePooN/osu-ModPropertiesCalculator).

 If you have comments or suggestions for the bot, feel free to [open an issue](https://github.com/christopher-dG/osu-bot/issues/new) or [message me on Reddit](https://reddit.com/u/PM_ME_DOG_PICS_PLS).

+And if you want to thank me in some way, I'll happily accept [the gift of supporter](https://new.ppy.sh/u/3172543).